The Cantos: LXXIV–LXXXIV (The Pisan Cantos)

 Images of light and brightness associated with these goddesses come to focus in the phrase "all things that are, are lights" quoted from John Scotus Eriugena.
 He, in turn, brings us back to the Albigensian Crusade and the troubadour world of Bernard de Ventadorn.
 Another theme sees Ecbatana, the seven-walled "city of Dioce", blend with the city of Wagadu, from the tale of Gassire's Lute that Pound learned from Frobenius.
 This city, four times rebuilt, with its four walls, four gates and four towers at the corners is a symbol for spiritual endurance.
 It, in turn, blends with the DTC in which the poet is imprisoned.

-The question of banking and money also recurs, with an anti-Semitic passage aimed at the banker Meyer Anselm.
-Pound brings in biblical injunctions on usury and a reference to the issuing of a stamp script currency in the Austrian town of Wörgl.
+The question of banking and money also recurs, with an anti-Semitic passage aimed at the banker Meyer Anselm (probably Meyer Rothschild).
+Pound brings in biblical injunctions on usury and a reference to the issuing of a stamp scrip currency in the Austrian town of Wörgl.
 The canto then moves on to a longish passage of memories of the moribund literary scene Pound encountered in London when he first arrived, with the phrase "beauty is difficult", quoted from Aubrey Beardsley, acting as a refrain.
 After more memories of America and Venice, the canto ends in a passage that brings together Dante's celestial rose, the rose formed by the effect of a magnet on iron filings, an image from Paul Verlaine of the human soul as a fountain and a reference to a poem by Ben Jonson in a composite image of hope for "those who have passed over Lethe".